sagebind/blog/articles/2015-08-03-my-favorite-programming-fonts.md

 ![Input Mono](/content/images/2015-08-03-input-mono.png)

 Input offers tons of styles and can even be [customized when you download it](http://input.fontbureau.com/preview/).
 It has several different weights and styles and supports italics.
-It also boasts very good support for a wide range of Unicode character and terminal formatting characters.
+It also boasts very good support for a wide range of Unicode character and terminal formatting characters, such as [Powerline](https://github.com/powerline/powerline) symbols.

-*Edit: Input Mono supports [Powerline](https://github.com/powerline/powerline) fonts as well and is [officially supported](https://github.com/powerline/fonts/tree/master/InputMono).*

 An interesting idea behind Input is the creators' [advocacy for proportional fonts](http://input.fontbureau.com/info/) in coding.
 Most editors don't seem to handle proportional fonts too well, so Input comes in three flavors: Input Sans, Input Serif, and Input Mono, which is essentially the monospace version of Input Sans.
 All three are programmer-friendly fonts, but I use Input Mono because the editor support for proportional fonts just isn't there yet.